 Most recruiters share common skills that make them effective at their jobs.
 These include a combination of hard and soft skills that are either innate to the recruiter’s personality or are learned and honed over time.

 If you’re trying to discover how to become a successful recruiter, but don’t know where to start, then you’ve come to the right place.
-Here are 18 must-have skills for recruiters that you should develop in order to thrive in your career.

 Soft recruitment skills